HeshamEL-Shreif/RAG-powered-Domain-Specific-Question-Answering-System/README.md

 1. **Upload Documents:** Users upload documents via the Dash frontend.
 2. **Document Parsing & Chunking:** Files are parsed and split into text chunks using LangChain's document loaders and text splitters.
-3. **Embedding + Indexing:** LangChain generates embeddings using `SentenceTransformers`, stores them in a FAISS vector store.
+3. **Embedding + Indexing:** LangChain generates embeddings using `SentenceTransformers`, stores them in a Chroma vector store.
 4. **Query Processing:** Users input natural language questions.
-5. **Retrieval + Generation:** Relevant chunks are retrieved from FAISS and passed along with chat history to LLaMA 3.2 via a LangChain Runnable/Chain.
+5. **Retrieval + Generation:** Relevant chunks are retrieved from Chroma and passed along with chat history to LLaMA 3.2 via a LangChain Runnable/Chain.
 6. **Conversational Memory:** LangChain memory components maintain chat history for contextual answers.

 ---